GuilleDevMX/DoA-ESP32Dev-ADC-Continouns/README.md

 | GPIO36    | ADC CH 8 | A0         | 5            | ANALOG OUTPUT |
 | GND       | GROUND   | G          | 1            | GROUND        |
 | 3.3       | 3.3 V    | +          | 1            | POWER SUPPLY  |

+# Flash tool for ESP32

+You can use a tool to directly load the compiled file and upload it to your ESP32 module.
+I recommend use [Flash Tool](https://www.espressif.com/en/support/download/other-tools) from the espressif page.

+In the project repository, inside the ```.pio\build\esp32dev\``` folder, you will find the binaries and firmware to upload.